azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

 CA:

-We are currently testing to determine if any extra step is needed for CA beyond those outlined in the 'Spotcheck/Manual' section above.
+Once you have run through the steps outlined in the 'Spotcheck/Manual' section, You can easily use AzSK Continuous Assurance.
+Click [here](/04-Continous-Assurance#continuous-assurance-ca) for more details on Continuous Assuance.